San Diego Museum Month February 2026: 20 Best Museums for Kids

 Don’t forget to stop by the SeaLife Aquarium.
 It’s super cute with climbing areas for kids.
 Fun fact, it has more species than Birch Aquarium in La Jolla!
 It’s HUGE.

 Their offer is great!
-You can buy the half-prie tickets in February and use them anytime until Dec 31st, 2024.
+You can buy the half-price tickets in February and use them anytime until August 31st 2026.
+No blockout dates.

 Fleet Science Center